 Beaded Animals 1: Cat

-This beaded cat is made using herringbone stitch.
+This herringbone stitch.
 This technique is pretty easy to pick up if you are new to beading.
 This particular pattern teaches you how to bezel around a crystal rivoli, then shape a herringbone tube.
 It may sound difficult, but in fact it’s pretty easy!
 You will be using a mixture of different sized seed beads, alongside your crystal rivolis.
 If you already have some familiarity with the herringbone techniques, then you should be able to complete the beaded cat in a day.
 The pattern shows you how to turn your cat into a pendant or brooch.
 It could also be used as an ornament to display in a window.
 You can find the pattern here.

 Beaded Animals 2: Butterfly